 Heathcote Goldfields Victoria

-We were stuck behind TWO very slow trailers on the road from Heathcote to Bendigo, so we were about five minutes late for lunch.
-Luckily, it wasn’t an issue.
-Mason’s is the best restaurant in Bendigo, so we had to book around a week in advance to get a lunch sitting – dinner was already all booked up!
+Masons of Bendigo is the best restaurant in Bendigo, so we had to book around a week in advance to get a lunch sitting – dinner was already all booked up!
 As we arrived, waiters had to turn hopeful walk-ins away.
+The food was divine, the hospitality was warm and unfussy, and the overall experience was the perfect complement to a day of wine tasting.

-Afterwards, we were feeling pretty full and slovenly, but Liv wanted to show me the view over Bendigo from an old mining tower.
-I have no idea what the proper name for this is, but she called it a Poppet Head.
+Afterwards, we were feeling pretty full and slovenly, but Liv wanted to show me the view over Bendigo from the Poppet Head Lookout, an old mining tower.
 We walked up the Poppet Head, and it actually made me feel a LOT better after eating so much at lunch.
+Before we got back in the car, we had a quick stroll around the pretty Sacred Heart Cathedral.

-We added one last detour on the way home.
-Liv drove us up Mt Alexander, for the pretty view at sunset.
+We added one last detour on the way home, for the view from Mt Alexander at sunset.
 My iPhone photo doesn’t even begin to do it justice!
 There was so much pretty scenery driving through the Goldfields that was impossible to capture on my iPhone – next time I’ll bring my DSLR for sure.

 Mt Alexander Goldfields Victoria